Introducing a new puppy or kitten to your existing pets

 • Try to carry out the introduction in a ‘neutral area’, or at least somewhere that your existing dog isn’t likely to get particularly territorial over.
 Make sure that the meeting point provides both dogs with an escape, should they feel scared.

-• In most instances it will be fine to keep both puppies on a lead at a safe distance, however if you have any concerns about the temperament of either dog then it would be sensible to use a crate or stair gate for extra protection.
+• In most instances it will be fine to keep both dogs on a lead at a safe distance, however if you have any concerns about the temperament of either dog then it would be sensible to use a crate or stair gate for extra protection.

 • Keep treats on hand to distract both dogs if necessary, and reward good behaviour.